ranisianipar/reimbes/docs/MedicalAPI.md

     "amount": 27000,
     "image": "32769/5e0cb09c-5e45-43a9-af7f-5e6ff9726a28.png",
     "title": "Demam",
-    // this attribute will be null when User claimed for himself "claimedFor": {
+    // this attribute will be null when User claim for himself "patient": {
 		"id":92769,
 		"name":"Andre Forbes"
 		"relationship":`CHILDREN`,